This article contains compensated links; please read my disclaimer for more information.

 The best time to visit Paris is like a saying – “Paris is always a good idea”.
 There is so much to see and do in Paris that you won’t get bored whether it is your first time or fifth time.
 But remember to always set time aside to enjoy the sidewalk life in a French cafe or Bistrot.
 Have Crémant or champagne and watch people.
 Have frog legs, souffle, escargot, macaroon, or a chocolate eclair, and enjoy Paris and life.

-If you are in Paris for more than just a long weekend, I would recommend you getting Paris Pass.
+If you are in Paris for more than a long weekend, I would recommend you getting Paris Pass.
 It comes in three different ranges – both in price and duration.
 Paris Pass gives you priority access to more than 50 attractions and museums, including Palace of Versailles, the Hop on Hop off bus tickets, Seine River Cruise Quick entry, Map of Paris & Public Transportation and a hotel pick up/drop off.
 Getting Paris Pass will give you free entrance to 50 museums including the Towers of Notre Dame, free metro, bus and tram usage between zones 1 to 3, and much more.
+It gives you also discounts at a few restaurants and cafes.
 The Paris Pass operates with different prices for EU and Non-EU residents, along with different age groups.

 Click on the pin to save it to Pinterest